Furigana: Names

 Japanese names are usually written in kanji.
 Because there are many possible readings for kanji names, including special name-only readings called nanori, furigana are often used to give the readings of names.
 On Japanese official forms, where the name is to be written, there is always an adjacent column for the name to be written in furigana.

 Furigana may also be used for foreign names written in kanji.
 Chinese and Korean names are the most common examples: Chinese names are usually pronounced with Japanese readings and the pronunciation written in hiragana, while Korean names are usually pronounced with Korean readings and the pronunciation written in katakana.

 Language learning

 Kanji and kanji compounds are often presented with furigana in Japanese-language textbooks for non-native speakers.

 Furigana are also often used in foreign-language textbooks for Japanese learners to indicate pronunciation.
 The words are written in the original foreign script, such as hangul for Korean, and furigana is used to indicate the pronunciation.
 According to Ministry of Education guidelines, and the opinions of educators, the use of Japanese furigana should be avoided in English teaching due to the differences in pronunciation between English and Japanese.
 For instance, the word "birthdate" might be glossed in furigana as バースデイト (bāsudeito), which corresponds to an imperfect pronunciation.

-Punning and double meaning
+Other effects

+Furigana unrelated to the kanji they are assigned to are often used to convey certain effects, rather than to denote a phonetic guide, especially in manga, anime, video games, and tabletop games.

+This usage is known as 義訓 gikun (see also Kanji#Special readings).
+The specific effects vary.